ISO 9660: History

 A draft version of this proposal was submitted to the European Computer Manufacturers Association (ECMA) for standardization.
 With some changes, this led to the issue of the initial edition of the ECMA-119 standard in December 1986.
-The ECMA submitted their standard to the International Standards Organization (ISO) for fast tracking, where it was further refined into the ISO 9660 standard.
+The ECMA submitted their standard to the International Organization for Standardization (ISO) for fast tracking, where it was further refined into the ISO 9660 standard.
 For compatibility the second edition of ECMA-119 was revised to be equivalent to ISO 9660 in December 1987.
 ISO 9660:1988 was published in 1988.
 The main changes from the High Sierra Format in the ECMA-119 and ISO 9660 standards were international extensions to allow the format to work better on non-US markets.

 In order not to create incompatibilities, NISO suspended further work on Z39.60, which had been adopted by NISO members on 28 May 1987.
 It was withdrawn before final approval, in favour of ISO 9660.

 JIS X 0606:1998 was passed in Japan in 1998 with much-relaxed file name rules using a new "enhanced volume descriptor" data structure.
 The standard was submitted for ISO 9660:1999 and supposedly fast-tracked, but nothing came out of it.
 Nevertheless, several operating systems and disc authoring tools (such as Nero Burning ROM, mkisofs and ImgBurn) now support the addition, under such names as "ISO 9660:1999", "ISO 9660 v2", or "ISO 9660 Level 4".
 In 2013, the proposal was finally formalized in the form of ISO 9660/Amendment 1, intended to "bring harmonization between ISO 9660 and widely used 'Joliet Specification'."
 In December 2017, a 3rd Edition of ECMA-119 was published that is technically identical with ISO 9660, Amendment 1.

 In 2019, ECMA published a 4th version of ECMA-119, integrating the Joliet text as "Annex C".